huang-feiyu/CSAPP-lab/labs/ArchLab/README.md

 ## Part B

 Work in [seq](./sim/seq), it is a Sequential Y86-64 Simulator.
-What we need to do is to add a new instruction `iaddr`.
+What we need to do is to add a new instruction `iaddq`.

 Loop up to csapp figure 4.18 and homework 4.51 & 4.52.